Assault / Battery

 Assault and Battery Defense Attorney in Brooksville, FL

-With a family history of successful legal professionals and over 15 years of his own experience serving criminal defense clients like you, Ashley Aulls knows what it takes to win an assault or battery case in Brooksville while treating you with the dignity and respect you deserve.
-To find out what Ashley M. Aulls, P.A. can do for your assault or battery case, call (352) 593-4115 today and schedule your initial case consultation.
+With a family history of successful legal professionals, Ashley Aulls knows what it takes to win an assault or battery case in Brooksville while treating you with the dignity and respect you deserve.
+To find out what The Law Office of Ashley Aulls, P.A. can do for your assault or battery case, call (352) 593-4115 today and schedule your initial case consultation.

 Florida Assault Definition and Penalties

 The confusion concerning the definition of assault is because the general definition as it is used in the dictionary and other everyday functions can include an act of violence being committed.
 The legal definition of assault in Florida as designated in Fla.
 Stat. § 784.011, however, is quite different.
 According to the legal definition, assault is an intentional and unlawful threat to do violence to another person communicated through word or action.
 This threat must be present with an apparent ability of the alleged offender to follow through, and an action which creates a justified fear that violence is imminent in the person allegedly being assaulted.